borntofrappe/borntofrappe/playground/Components/Blog Index/README.md

 ## Markdown

-The script populates the `main` element with the frontmatter presumed from a series of articles.
+The script populates the `main` element from the frontmatter presumed from a series of articles.

 ## Date

 Follow the convention described by the [living standard](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-time-element) and specifically [the part on a valid month string](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#valid-month-string).

-With this convention a value of `1` for the month corresponds to January: `2020-1-20` for the 20th of January.

 Use an array detailing the months to format the date in a more readable form: `2020-1-20` to `January 20, 2020`

-## Sparkles
+## First article

-Add the icon behind `sparkles.svg` next to the first article.

-The first article is also highlighted with a more prominent size and accent color.
+Highlight the first element in the main container with a larger size, different accent color, and the SVG syntax behind `sparkles.svg`.

 ## Grid